rita10514/nodejsProjects/CinimaDataMngSite-FinalProject/README.md

 When the Admin adds a new user, he decides what will be his username.

 When the new employee wants to log in, he first needs to sign up by clicking on "Sign Up" On the login page.
 Then he chooses a password for the username he received from the admin.
-He can log in After the sign-up is done.
+He can log in after the sign-up is done.

 <div align="center">
   <img align=center height="300"  src="https://i.imgur.com/uNQQnEn.png">&nbsp &nbsp